blueag8/Photography_Website/README.md

 # UX

 The goal is to  be the voice and advocate for the users needs while balancing the business goals.
-Providing a meaningful and relevent experience to the user through a website that is easy to navigate,  use intuitive design and visually appealing
+Providing a meaningful and relevent experience to the user through a website that is easy to navigate,  use of intuitive design and is visually appealing.

 **External User Story**
 Discover and purchase photographs from a professional photographer.

 **Site Owners Potential/Story**
 Earn Money selling products and showcase/promote work and events/exhibits to a public audience.

 Customer requirements: